You are currently viewing Hiring a Paralegal vs. Hiring an Attorney

 Regarding the legal expertise of paralegals and attorneys, there are several factors to consider, such as (i) the complexity of the legal issues, (ii) the legal research and analysis required, (iii) the drafting of legal documents, (iv) negotiation and advocacy, and (v) ethical considerations.

-Legal research and analysis: Attorneys, and generally also paralegals, are trained in legal research and analysis, which involves identifying and interpreting legal sources such as statutes, rules, regulations, caselaw, and other primary and secondary sources.
+Legal research and analysis: Attorneys, and generally also paralegals, are trained in legal research and analysis, which involves identifying and interpreting legal sources such as statutes, rules, regulations, case law, and other primary and secondary sources.
 Both paralegals and attorneys can use this research to build a strong case and argue their client’s position effectively.
 When contemplating whether to hire a paralegal or an attorney in this regard, it may be important to consider that a paralegal’s legal services are usually substantially more affordable than an attorney’s legal services.

-Drafting legal documents: Attorneys, and generally also paralegals, have knowledge and experience drafting legal documents such as pleadings, motions, memoranda, letters, contracts, etc. Generally both an attorney and a paralegal can ensure that the legal documents accurately reflect the client’s intentions and comply with legal requirements.
+Drafting legal documents: Attorneys, and generally also paralegals, have knowledge and experience drafting legal documents such as pleadings, motions, memoranda, letters, contracts, etc. Generally, both an attorney and a paralegal can ensure that the legal documents accurately reflect the client’s intentions and comply with legal requirements.
 When contemplating whether to hire a paralegal or an attorney in this regard, it may be important to consider that a paralegal’s legal services are usually substantially more affordable than an attorney’s legal services.

 Ethical considerations: Attorneys—and, generally, by extension, also paralegals—are bound by ethical rules and standards, which means that they must prioritize a client’s best interests and act with integrity with respect to the legal services provided to the client.
-If a case involves ethical considerations, an attorney or a paralegal can provide guidance on how to navigate those issues.
+If a case involves ethical considerations, an attorney or a paralegal can guide how to navigate those issues.
 When contemplating whether to hire a paralegal or an attorney in this regard, it may be important to consider that a paralegal’s legal services are usually substantially more affordable than an attorney’s legal services.

 Ultimately, the level of legal expertise required for a case—whether this expertise comes from a paralegal or an attorney—will depend on the case’s complexity and the potential consequences.